 \subsubsection{The dependence on metallicity and rotation}

-In this Section, we aim to describe the complex dependence of thick winds' activation on metallicity and initial rotation.
+In this section, we aim to describe the complex dependence of the activation of thick winds on metallicity and initial rotation.
 We focus on stars with mass $M<40\,\rm M_\odot$, which are the most important to reproduce the observed WRs in the luminosity range $5.6<\log(L/L_\odot)<6$.
-In principle, one would expect weaker winds at lower metallicity.
+In principle, one would expect weaker winds at a lower metallicity.
 While this remains generally true, the activation of the optically thick wind regime follows a more complex behavior.

-Stars at lower metallicity are generally more compact and luminous than stars at higher metallicity \citep{kippenhahn2013, Klencki2020, Gilkis2021}.
-This has two effects: on the one hand, higher luminosity means higher $\Gamma_\text{e}$; on the other hand, higher luminosity and compactness increase the wind efficiency parameter $\eta$, reducing $\Gamma_\text{e, switch}$ and facilitating the activation of thick winds.
+Stars at a lower metallicity are generally more compact and luminous than stars at a higher metallicity \citep{kippenhahn2013, Klencki2020, Gilkis2021}.
+This has two effects: On the one hand, a higher luminosity means a higher $\Gamma_\text{e}$.
+On the other hand, a higher luminosity and compactness increase the wind efficiency parameter, $\eta$, reducing $\Gamma_\text{e, switch}$ and facilitating the activation of thick winds.
 This scenario is further complicated by the bi-stability jump \citep{Vink1999, Vink2000, Vink2001}, which enhances wind strength for stars cooler than 25~kK.

 To qualitatively describe the impact of all these effects, we refer to Figure \ref{fig:cartoon}.
 While most of the very massive stars simulated in \citetalias{Sabhahit2023} enter the optically thick regime during the main sequence thanks to their high luminosities, lower mass stars (as the ones simulated in this work) can enter the optically thick wind regime only at the end of the main sequence.
 When core hydrogen burning stops, the star undergoes a rapid phase of contraction, usually referred to as 'hook' in the HR diagram.
 This rapid contraction phase leads to an increase in the terminal velocity $\varv_\infty$, with a consequent increase in the wind efficiency parameter $\eta$ and a reduction of $\Gamma_\text{e, switch}$.
 Moreover, if the star is rapidly rotating, this phase is followed by a quick increase in luminosity and $\Gamma_\text{e}$.
 For these reasons, this is the first good spot for a star with mass $M<100\,\rm M_\odot$ to enter the optically thick regime, provided that its luminosity is high enough and the star is sufficiently compact.
-We refer to this activation scenario as \emph{channel 1}.
+We refer to this activation scenario as channel 1.